noseglid/atom-build/README.md

   * `col` - **[optional]** the column the error resides on. `(?<col> RE)`.

 Since the regular expression is written in a JSON file, backslashes must be escaped.

+If your build outputs multiple errors, all will be matched.
+Press `cmd-alt-g` (OS X) or `ctrl-alt-g` (Linux/Windows) to cycle through the errors (in the order they appear in the output of the build script).

+Often, the first error is the most interesting since other errors tend to be secondary faults caused by that first one.
+To jump to the first error you can use `cmd-alt-h` (OS X) or `ctrl-alt-h` (Linux/Windows) at any point to go to the first error.